MeryamCHB/RoboschoolAtlasforwardWalker-PPO/Report.md

 * save_model_freq = 10000  : save model frequency (in num timesteps)

 # **Model Hyperparameters**
-* ACTOR arcitecture :
+* ACTOR architecture :

 The actor network maps each state to a corresponding action.
 In our implementation, the Actor Network is a simple network consisting of 3 densely connected layers with the Tanh activation function.
 Each hidden layer has 64 hidden units.

 For optimization we have used Adam optimizer with a learning rate =0.001
-* CRITIC arcitecture :
+* CRITIC architecture :

 The critic network maps each state to its corresponding Q-value Also the critic  Network is a simple network consisting of 3 densely connected layers with the Tanh activation function.
 Each hidden layer has 64 hidden units.